Particular/docs.particular.net/samples/ravendb/simple/sample.md

 ### Raven Config

 Configure the endpoint to use RavenDB persistence.
+The `Url` may need to be changed to match the database in use.

 snippet: config

 include: raven-dispose-warning

-### In Process Raven Host

-It is possible to self-host RavenDB so that no running instance of RavenDB server is required to run the sample.

-snippet: ravenhost

 ### Order Saga Data